dewwwald/First/README.md

 - This framework is as a result of github.com/larrybotha/styleguide, whom use to be my mentor in css
 - Inuit.css is a good to idea of what this framework should do.

-##Elements
-Elements: an essential or characteristic part of something abstract.
- - For example a grid-width arranged with a grid wraps is an dependant on one another.

 ##TERMS

 Programmers use the natural language (mostly English) to describe what the computer should do.
 Therefore the following terms are used to describe consepts found on a website.